matze-dd/Tex2txt/README.md

 ```
 "c:\Program Files\Python\Python37\python.exe" shell2-html.py t.tex > t.html
 ```
-The script tex2txt.py has to be placed in the current directory, and variable 'ltjar' in script shell2-html.py is to be customised.
+The file tex2txt.py must reside in the current directory, and variable 'ltjar' in script shell2-html.py has to be customised.

-For application of script shell2.py under Windows, the line with trailing comment '# for Cygwin' has to be uncommented, while the line above has to be commented.
-(LanguageTool produces Latin-1 output under Windows if in normal-text mode.)

 [Back to top](#tex2txt-a-flexible-latex-filter-with-tracking-of-line-numbers-or-character-positions)